elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * **is_empty()** - O(1)
 * **size()** - O(1)

+**NOTE: The space usage of the array based stack is O(n) where n is the amount of elements in the stack.**

 ### Deque

 A deque also known as a double-ended queue is another type of linear collection of items.
 Similar to a queue, it also has a **front/rear** end type however what makes a deque different is how items can be added or removed from the front or the rear.